Approximately 251 kilometers from Williams

 far today.
 In fact, based on the Backroad Mapbook software in our GPS,

-there were still nearly 10 km left of Tatlayoko East trail, by the time
+there was still nearly 10 km left of Tatlayoko East Trail, by the time

 we decided to head back after hiking for about 5 kilometers.
 This trail

 does have some good views, but it looks like the best lake and mountain

 views can be observed even before you get to the trailhead.
 So, unless

 there is something majestic waiting on the South side of Tatlayoko Lake,